 Michael Carter ~ School Therapist

-Jong-Won completed the Eurythmy Training Program at the Rudolf Steiner College in Fair Oaks, C.A. receiving a eurythmy diploma from the Goetheanum in 2010.
-She also completed the Foundation Year Program at the same school in 2006.
-She holds her M.A. in Education from Seoul National University in Seoul, Korea.
-Jong-Won also has a Social Studies teaching certificate and B.A. from Seoul National University.
-Prior to moving to New York, she taught Social Studies for four years in Korea.
-She is a member of the Anthroposophical Society in America and the Eurythmy Association of North America, and is currently enrolled in the North American Therapeutic Eurythmy Training course.
-Her hobbies and interests include music, poetry, and cooking.
+Jong-Won completed the Eurythmy Training Program at the Rudolf Steiner College in Fair Oaks, CA, receiving a eurythmy diploma recognized by the Goetheanum.
+In addition to that, she completed TETNA (the Therapeutic Eurythmy Training in North America) in Copake, NY.
+She also completed the Foundation Year Program at the Rudolf Steiner College in Fair Oaks, CA. She received her M.A. in Education and her B.A. from Seoul National University in Seoul, Korea.
+She is a member of the Anthroposophical Society in America, the Eurythmy Association of North America, and the Association for Therapeutic Eurythmy in North America.
+Her hobbies and interests include reading, handwork, cooking and baking.

 Candace Christiansen ~ High School & Lower School Science

 Maria Jimena Concha ~ Lower School Spanish Teacher

 Jimena has extensive experience teaching Spanish in all grades.
 She taught at several private schools, including Hawthorne Valley Waldorf School in the early 2000s and Housatonic Valley Waldorf School.
 She also worked as a private tutor for both Spanish and English language learners.
 Jimena received a B.A in Modern Languages from the Universidad del Valle in Cali, Colombia, and has participated in education and language workshops at universities in Germany, Canada, and the United States.

 Larry Glatt ~ Orchestra, Chorus & Music Teacher